abysoll-hg/Assignment1021/README.md

 8. Change your repository’s origin to point to your classmate’s repository.
 Make a small change and attempt to push your changes to their repository.
 9. In your repository’s README file, describe what happened when you tried to push your changes to their repository.
    * What message did GitHub Desktop give you?
-   Github Desktop asked if you wanted to fork the repo or contribute to it.
+   <p>Github Desktop asked if you wanted to fork the repo or contribute to it.</p>
    * Why do you think this happened?
-   Callum had access to my repository.
+   <p>Callum had access to my repository.</p>
    * What does this reveal about how Git handles remote permissions?
-  It allows you to either edit it if you have permissions, or fork it if you don't have the permissions.
+    <p>It allows you to either edit it if you have permissions, or fork it if you don't have the permissions.</p>